-- Go for the lower calories foods at holiday parties such as the veggie tray or fruits rather than the cookies and fudge.
+- Go for the lower calorie foods at holiday parties such as the veggie tray or fruits rather than the cookies and fudge.
 If salad is on the menu, use oil and vinegar dressing and avoid fatty dips by choosing hummus or other bean dips instead.
 High protein snacks such as cheese or lean meats are also good choices to fill you up without as many calories.
 Stay away from the selections with more carbs and fats or limit yourself to just a bite or two of these.

 - Do strength training exercises to increase muscle as muscle burns much more calories than fat does and activating muscle raises your metabolism.